blitz-js/blitzjs.com-translation/README.md

 ## Before publishing

 1. Review your translations and make sure that the pages listed in "Core Pages" are fully translated.
 Run the site yourself locally to make sure there are no bugs or missing translations.
-2. ask {TBD} to add {lang-code}.blitzjs.com as a subdomain.
+2. Ask @flybayer to add {lang-code}.blitzjs.com as a subdomain.
-3. submit a PR to [blitz-js/blitzjs.com](https://github.com/blitz-js/blitzjs.com) adding the language in the dropdown and the welcome message.
+3. Submit a PR to [blitz-js/blitzjs.com](https://github.com/blitz-js/blitzjs.com) adding the language in the dropdown and the welcome message.
 4. Celebrate! 🎉🌐

 ## Acknowledgements